Lavanyakadali/Stenciljs/Documentation/Sprint 1.md

 **--git-remote [remote]**

-**lerna publish --git-remote upstream** publish will push the git changes to the specified remote instead of origin
+**lerna publish --git-remote upstream** : Publish will push the git changes to the specified remote instead of origin

-**--skip-git** publish will publish to npm without running any of the git commands.
+**--skip-git** : Publish will publish to npm without running any of the git commands.

-**--skip-npm** publish will update all package.json package versions and dependency versions, but it will not actually publish the packages to npm.
+**--skip-npm** : Publish will update all package.json package versions and dependency versions, but it will not actually publish the packages to npm.

 **--force-publish [packages]**